Dr Katie Barber (f)

 BM BCh MA(Cantab) MRCP MRCGP DFSRH - Oxford 2002

 Dr Pomery studied Medicine as a mature student in Oxford following a science degree in Cambridge.
 She obtained wide-ranging hospital experience in London and Oxford in paediatrics, psychiatry, women's health and all aspects of internal medicine before specialising as a GP.
 Since joining the partnership at Woodlands she has retained this scope as a true generalist.
 She is passionate about holistic care and the interface between physical, mental and social wellbeing.
+She is generally available Monday, Tuesday and Thursday.

 Dr Rachel Ward (f)